“A stunning farmhouse renovation near beautiful beaches, with rustic-chic décor and fabulous food”

 - Wine tasting

 This is a small hotel where noisy kids will be heard by everyone, so bookings for families and couples are kept apart.
-Children over 6 are welcomed during 'Family Weeks' - generally half-terms, Easter and July/August.
-At other times, little babies are allowed, but it is not suitable for toddlers or young 'uns.
+Children under 14 are welcomed during 'Family Weeks' - generally half-terms, Easter and July/August.

 Tim and Hallie are endlessly kind and patient with children - with 3 of their own, they’re used to hullabaloo.